krbnite/krbnite.github.io/_in_progress/healthcare-it-notes.md

 Early Signal in a nutshell:
 Sudipto Srivastava: "But as you look at what's happening, the noise that's out there, there's a lot of talk about devices that gather data.
-Gather data about your walking, what you're eating, you know how your blood pressure is doing.
-How different parameters of your whole body is doing.
-And right now, there's no real market to figure out.
+Gather data about your walking, what you're eating, ... how your blood pressure is doing.
+How different parameters of your whole body [are] doing...
 Well, what do you do with all that noise that it be generating?
 But I do believe that, as things get more sophisticated to analyze these data and more trends come out, we will be able to predict a lot more things much better.
 We can look at tell tale signs of certain disease conditions that maybe you know an indicator of an onset of something.
 And maybe hopefully, especially talking about the risk population intervene earlier and be able to do something about it."

 Nick Genes: "I think you bring up a great point right now.
 I'm generating heart rate data and step counts and you don't have the capacity to share it with my doctor.
 Let alone, would I expect my doctor to be able to interpret that and give me useful feedback about how I'm exercising or sleeping or any number of things.
 But I think patients are going to start to expect that and healthcare systems should embrace that."